Problems with Taste

-- head injuries
+- head injury

 In many cases, people regain their sense of taste when they stop taking medications or when the illness or injury clears up.

+Medications.Taking medications can affect our ability to taste.
+Some antibiotics and antihistamines as well as other medications can cause a bad taste in the mouth or a loss of taste.
 One type of taste disorder is characterized by a persistent bad taste in the mouth, such as a bitter or salty taste.
 This is called dysgeusia and it occurs in older people, usually because of medications or oral health problems.

-Smokers often report an improved sense of taste after quitting.
+Exposure to Certain Chemicals.
 Sometimes exposure to certain chemicals, such as insecticides and solvents, can impair taste.
 Avoid contact with these substances, and if you do come in contact with them and experience a problem, see your doctor.

-When to See the Doctor
+When To See the Doctor